Train2excavate/funny/README.md

             showCustomPopup("Timer Started", `The custom pop-up will appear in ${delay} seconds.`);

             setTimeout(() => {
-                showCustomPopup(title, message);
+                // To prevent double-showing, close the current 'Timer Started' message
+                // before showing the new one, but only if the user hasn't closed it.
+                // For simplicity here, we'll just show the new one. showCustomPopup(title, message);
             }, delay * 1000); // Convert seconds to milliseconds
         }